tensorflow/tensorflow/g3doc/Dialects/SPIR-V.md

 *   Stay as the same semantic level and try to be a mechanical 1:1 mapping;
 *   But deviate representationally if possible with MLIR mechanisms.
-*   Be straightforward to serialize into and deserialize drom the SPIR-V binary format.
+*   Be straightforward to serialize into and deserialize from the SPIR-V binary format.

 ## Conventions